mackyle/topgit/README_DOCS.rst

     3. [STAGE]
        Empty TopGit branches that serve as a staging area to bring together several other TopGit branches into one place so they can be used/tested all together.
-These are known as "stage" TopGit branches.
+These are known as "stage" TopGit branches and are sometimes named [RELEASE] instead of [STAGE].

 An "empty" TopGit branch is one that does not have any changes of its own -- it may still have dependencies though ("stage" branches do, "base" branches do not).
-The ``tg summary`` output shows empty branches with a ``0`` in the listing.
-Normal "patch" branches that have not been annihilated, "base" and "stage" branches fall into this category.
-(Annihilated branches are normally omitted from the ``tg summary`` output but can be shown if given explicitly as an argument to the ``tg summary`` command.
-However, the message line will be incorrect since an annihilated branch has no ``.topmsg`` file of its own.)
+The ``tg summary`` output shows empty branches annotated with a ``0`` in the output.
+Branches which have not been annihilated (but which still might be "empty") such as normal "patch" branches, "base" and "stage" branches are shown in the ``tg summary`` output by default.
+Annihilated branches are normally omitted from the ``tg summary`` output but can be shown if given explicitly as an argument to the ``tg summary`` command.
+However, the message line will be unavailable since an annihilated branch has no ``.topmsg`` file of its own.

 A "patch" branch name typically starts with ``t/`` whereas "base" and "stage" branch names often do not.